binarybottle/engram-es/README.md

     10. Assign the most common punctuation to keys in the middle of the keyboard.
     11. Assign easy-to-remember symbols to the Shift-number keys.

-### Factors used to compute the Engram layout <a name="factors">
+### Factors used to compute the engram-es layout <a name="factors">
-  - Spanish letter and letter bigram frequency data from a cleaned-up version of the Leipzig Spanish corpus ([original version](https://wortschatz.uni-leipzig.de/en/download/Spanish)
+  - Spanish letter and letter bigram frequency data from a cleaned-up version of the Leipzig Spanish corpus.
+The largest file was downloaded from each row of the [original version](https://wortschatz.uni-leipzig.de/en/download/Spanish), except for rows corresponding to Central or South American countries, and lines containing non-Spanish names and words were removed.
     <br>
   - **Flow factors** (transitions between ordered key pairs)